Car Cleaning Tips

 Cleaning the windows of your car sounds like a no-brainer.
 However, there are many expert tips and tricks that can make your windows look top-notch.

-Tip #1: Put a towel on the dash before spraying any window cleaner.
+Car Cleaning Tips #1: Put a towel on the dash before spraying any window cleaner.

-Tip #2: Roll down the windows a few inches to get the top edge of the glass (where that annoying little dirty line is).
+Car Cleaning Tips #2: Roll down the windows a few inches to get the top edge of the glass (where that annoying little dirty line is).

 You need to choose a cleaning solution (soap and water usually don’t cut it).
 Regular window cleaner works perfectly on car windows, however, I like to make my own.

-My DIY Window Cleaning Recipe:
+My DIY Window Cleaning Recipe

 In a spray bottle, mix the following together,